August 19, 2021

 At Axia Public Relations, Jason attracts, develops, retains, innovates, and leads top PR talent and clients.
 He oversees strategic communications for the firm’s national clients and provides high-level consultations to client leadership teams at billion-dollar global brands, both business-to-business and business-to-consumer, including spokesperson training, crisis communications management, analytics, social media, online reputation management, and more.
 He also speaks frequently to corporations and industry groups and writes about public relations trends and best practices for American City Business Journals and other national businesses.

 - Three steps when starting your podcast: Build, launch, and monetize

 - We are thrilled to have Burrelles sponsor our solocast episodes.
 Thanks to Burrelles for its support.
 Burrelles has a special offer exclusively for On Top of PR fans.
 Check it out at burrelles.com/ontopofpr

-- On Top of PR is produced by Axia Public Relations, named as one of America’s Best PR Agencies for 2021 by Forbes.
+- On Top of PR is produced by Axia Public Relations, named as one of America’s Best PR Agencies by Forbes.
 Axia is an expert PR firm for national brands.

 - On Top of PR is sponsored by ReviewMaxer, the platform for monitoring, improving, and promoting online customer reviews.